-If you own a brand or use twitter platform as a means of communication for your business, this article provide an insights on alternate solution until the Twitter ban in Nigeria is lifted.
+If you own a brand and use the Twitter platform as a means of communication for your business, this article provides an alternate solution until the Twitter ban in Nigeria is lifted.

 This suspension came two days after the social media giant deleted a tweet from President Muhammad Buhari’s account for violating its rules.

 You can also read: How Nigeria’s Twitter Ban Stands to Impact People and Businesses ]

 With over 39 millions of Nigeria using the social media platform, one cannot but wonder how much impact this will have on brands and business owners, making use of the platform for their official activities.